A beginning writer asked me:

 My rule of thumb is you’re as good a writer as your last clip.

 So find an editor, any editor, and start pitching business stories.
 If you’re really starting out, and don’t have *any* clips at all, go after the Pennysavers and the like — do some profiles of local businesses.
 The pay is pennies per word.
 But write the stories well and you’ve got yourself a clip.
+There is a great paraphrasing website you can use when you need a little help with your writing.
 Then you try local weeklies, regional business pubs, suburban dailies, trades, big city dailies, then national business mags, in that order.

 Get a frank assessment from somebody cruel as to where you are on that foodchain, based on your writing and reporting ability.
 Then call the editor you want to write for, and ask for a few minutes to come in and show him/her your resume and clips and chat about what you can do for them.
 (This of it as your standard sales call.)